Odds Ratio Calculator

 Odds are the probability of an event ocurring (e.g. developing a disease or condition, being injured, dying, etc.) versus the event not ocurring (e.g. staying disease-free, symptom-free, staying alive, etc.), usually between an exposed group and a control group, or a treatment group and a control group, depending on context.
 An odds ratio (OR) expresses the ratio of two odds: OR = (Eventstreatment / Non-eventstreatment) / (Eventscontrol / Non-eventscontrol).
 If the odds ratio equals 1 there is no effect of the treatment or exposure.

-Practical example: if we take smokers and risk of lung cancer as an example, if we know that from the exposed group (smokers) 20 developed some kind of lung cancer and 80 remained cancer free, while in the non-smokers 1 person developed lung cancer and 99 remained cancer-free, what are the relative odds of smokers versus non-smokers?
+Here is a practical example that you can compute using the odds ratio calculator or do the math by hand.
+If we take smokers and risk of lung cancer as an example, if we know that from the exposed group (smokers) 20 developed some kind of lung cancer and 80 remained cancer free, while in the non-smokers 1 person developed lung cancer and 99 remained cancer-free, what are the relative odds of smokers versus non-smokers?

 If we denoted the smokers who developed cancer with a, those who did not with b, the non-smokers who developed cancer with c and those who did not with d the formula and solution will look like so:

+This is the equation used in our odds ratio calculator.
 So a smoker will have 25 higher odds to develop lung cancer compared to a non-smoker.
 The odds ratio should not be confused with relative risk or hazard ratios which might be close in certain cases, but are completely different measures.

 Odds ratio vs. Risk Ratio (Relative Risk)